 1. Overcooked Shrimp

 To have juicy and tender shrimp, sear or sauté on high heat for a few minutes until pink is preferable.
-Or for best result, cook on low heat until pink and still tender.
+Or for the best result, cook on low heat until pink and still tender.
 Cooking time is usually 3 – 5 minutes depending on size.
 Cooking time on a stovetop is also different from the oven.

 2. Overcooked steak